Mishcon de Reya: History

-In 2008, the firm launched the specialist 'Pink Law' Legal Advice Centre in conjunction with Queen Mary, University of London, and two other city law firms.
-The project offers free and impartial legal advice on issues affecting the Lesbian, Gay, Bisexual and Transgender (LGBT) community, such as employment discrimination, civil partnerships and cohabitation.
-In 2016, this expanded to include SPITE, for victims of 'revenge porn', and again in 2020 with the Black Justice Project, which assists members of the Black community.
+In 2008, the firm launched the specialist 'Pink Law' Legal Advice Centre in conjunction with Queen Mary, University of London, offering free legal advice on issues affecting the LGBT community.
+In 2016, this expanded to include SPITE, for victims of 'revenge porn', and again in 2020 with the establishment of the Black Justice Project clinic, concerned with employment discrimination against the Black community, the Windrush Compensation Scheme and lawsuits against the police.